-The time has come for women to come together, to speak up and to share their stories.
-The time has come for good men to listen, to believe us, and to act as strong allies by speaking out against harassment in all its forms.
+The time has come for us to come together, to speak up and to share their stories.
+The time has come to listen and to act as strong allies by speaking out against harassment in all its forms.

 If you see - or experience - inappropriate behavior, don’t sweep it under the rug.
 Speak up, speak loud, and know there is a community of people who will support you.
 Let’s work on the solution together.